Bill Gates: Pandemic is 'nightmare scenario,' but national response can reduce casualties

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Microsoft co-founder and philanthropist Bill Gates, who warned five years ago that the world’s greatest threat was a pandemic, believes that the current coronavirus crisis is “a nightmare scenario,” but said social distancing and a strong national response can keep casualties lower than the numbers projected by President Trump.
+Microsoft co-founder and philanthropist Bill Gates, who warned five years ago that the world’s greatest threat was a pandemic, believes that the current coronavirus crisis is “a nightmare scenario,” but said social distancing and a strong national response can keep casualties lower than the numbers cited by President Trump.

 BILL GATES SAYS NATIONWIDE SHUTDOWN, MORE TESTING NEEDED TO 'SAVE LIVES' AND RESTART ECONOMY